Vyral/katie-evans/_posts/2019-05-01-the-best-ways-to-save-for-a-down-payment.md

 If your goal is to break out of the rental system and become a homeowner, consider making these or similar slight changes to your lifestyle so that you can save up for the costs.
 You’ll thank yourself when you close on your home.

 If you’d like a few more suggestions or if you have any questions, feel free to reach out to me.
-Let me know how I can be of assistance to you.<br>&nbsp;
+Let me know how I can be of assistance to you.<br>